stars-labs/heco-chain-docs/en-us/Announcement.md

 # The latest Announcement
 ## HECO Chain One-Million-Dollar Incentive Program!

-LONDON, July 20, 2021, Huobi Eco Chain (HECO), a decentralized, EVM-compatible public chain, today announced the initiation of its One-million Dollar Incentive Program, aiming to motivate blockchain developers and empower HECO application market.
+LONDON, July 20, 2021, Huobi HECO Chain (HECO), a decentralized, EVM-compatible public chain, today announced the initiation of its One-million Dollar Incentive Program, aiming to motivate blockchain developers and empower HECO application market.
 The program will be the first to open a blockchain market in the Russian-speaking region

 In order to better serve developers and on-chain programs, the incentive program will provide developers and on-chain programs with full-life cycle services and traffic support, including: